Sustainability in practice

 Trees with history

 Our raw wood comes from majestic Douglas firs and characterful oak trees.
 The Douglas fir can grow up to 60 metres tall with a diameter of 1 metre.
 The wood species is native to the North American west coast but was introduced to Europe in 1827.
 Today, proud Douglas firs aged 80 to 120 years old are found in the Black Forest, among other places.
 Oak trees can become more than 200 years old and have a strong personality.
 The oak trees in the forest range from slender and elegant to broad and powerful.
 As a common characteristic, they are mature trees with a high degree of stability and durability.

 The selection process

 Working with the good contacts we have developed over our long history, Dinesen sources the most suitable trees.
 Thomas Dinesen often visits the forest, so the foresters know exactly what we are looking for.
-Each tree is selected based on quality criteria such as straightness, annual rings, knots and harmony, and only a small proportion of trees live up to our standards.
+Each tree is selected based on quality criteria such as straightness, growth rings, knots and harmony, and only a small proportion of trees live up to our standards.
 Of the individual oak tree, typically only the lower 3 to 7 metres meet Dinesen’s quality requirements.
 For the Douglas fir, we can normally only use the lower 5 to 10 metres, and occasionally, up to 15 metres.
 Since so few trees make it through the eye of the needle, we make sure to use the trees we select as efficiently as possible.